 We are already blessed with a diverse group of worship leaders and musicians, but often our song choices and musical styles are limited.
 Our worship leaders now have more freedom to draw from a wider range of songwriters, and broaden their styles of musical and cultural expression, in line with the make up of their particular service.
 We are also encouraging the writing of more home-grown songs, reflecting the sounds of our city and the mission of our church.

 Celebrating diversity in our staff and leadership

 We are currently developing a leadership pipeline to facilitate our goal of gender and ethnic diversity at all levels of leadership.
 Moving forward we will also make diversity considerations a priority in hiring for ministry and leadership positions.

-We regularly review our Trustee board, to ensure it reflects the diversity of our church, and will be adding two new members at our Spring 2021 meeting.
+We regularly review our Trustee board, to ensure it reflects the diversity of our church, and we added two new members at our Spring 2021 meeting.
 And we will develop deeper relationships with pastors and leaders who can speak into our church and help us grow in the areas of diversity and inclusion.

 As a church that meets in six locations across London, we will need to develop a strategy for the whole church, but also for each of our services, with the unique challenges and opportunities they face in serving their communities.

 Celebrating diversity in our broader church life